DarshilPatel99/2_wave_merging_simulation_cartesian_plane/README.md

 # 2_wave_merging_simulation_cartesian_plane

-Merging in cartesian plan means collision of two waves making 0° angle between propagation direction.
+Merging in cartesian plane means collision of two waves making 0° angle between propagation direction.
 Simply it means both wave moves on same path in same direction.

 # about
 This project is created to show basic knowledge about *animation in matplotlib* library and to show its application in physics.